 Over the years, our interest in the old silk road routes has brought us to quite a lot of old mud brick ruins in Central Asia.
-This time we have set our mind to the ruined towns of Paikent and Varakhsha.
-Both settlements, we know, are not very far away from Bukhara, so during our two days in town we set out to explore them.
+We have stomped around in the desert near Termiz, searched for the silk road town of Akyrtas, and for the proto-urban settlement of Sarazm.
+This time we have set our mind on finding the ruined towns of Paikent and Varakhsha.
+Both settlements, we know, are not very far away from Bukhara.
+Thus, during our two days in town we set out to explore them.

 „To Qoraköl?
-Ah, to the border, yes?“ Although we have only a small daypack between the two of us the shared-taxi driver naturally assumes we want to go to Turkmenistan – there’s nothing else in the direction of Qoraköl where tourists might want to go.
+Ah, to the border, yes?“ Today we have only a small daypack between the two of us.
+Nevertheless, the shared-taxi driver naturally assumes we want to go to Turkmenistan.
+After all, there’s nothing else in the direction of Qoraköl where tourists might want to go.

 „Do you know the ruins?“we ask the driver.

 Paikent, yes of course he knows, let’s go!
-We agree on a price for two seats – he already has another passenger going to the border – and set off.
+We agree on a price for two seats.
+He already has another passenger going to the border, so we set off quickly.
 The other passenger even quibbs in: Paikent is not far from Sayyob, he has been there, too, no problem.

-When we pass the road sign pointing to Paikent to the left, our driver does not stop, but insists on bringing us there.
-The next u-turn opportunity offers itself only 10 km further down the road and the „knowledgeable“ third passenger advises a dirt track and then a small road through villages off the main road.
+When we pass the road sign pointing to Paikent to the left, our driver does not stop.
+Instead he insists on bringing us there.
+The next u-turn opportunity offers itself only 10 km further down the road.
+Now, the „knowledgeable“ third passenger advises a dirt track and then a small road through villages off the main road.